tgiachi/neptune/PROTOCOL.md

 ## 6. Cryptography

 - Encryption: End-to-end using recipient’s public key (e.g., RSA or ECC).
+- For channels, the exit node may encrypt the message individually for each subscriber.
 - Signing: Messages are signed using the sender’s private key.
 - Public Key Retrieval: Via REST API endpoint exposed by the sender's server: